mmbman/Katagiri/1979-06-14-Fukanzazengi-Talk-6.md

 **Same person**: Okay, well in the story that you gave us as an example of [*prāpti*](glossary#prāpti) and [*aprāpti*](glossary#aprāpti), it seemed to me, if I understand it right, *prāpti* was the force that brought your friend back to the monastery, and *aprāpti* was the earthquake.
 And they were both present at that time.
 I think; if I understand the terms.

 **Katagiri**: [Aprāpti](glossary#aprāpti) is a kind of force which kept my friend at Eiheiji monastery separate from the movie theater.
 It kept him away, saving him from death.
-Do you understand?
 That is *aprāpti*: there is something separate; a force to separate.
 Or sometimes put together; at that time, unfortunately, you have to die.
 But he was saved; that is, maybe, a force of *aprāpti*.

 **Question**: Do you mean, [Roshi](glossary#roshi), because he changed his mind?

-**Katagiri***: [Aprāpti](glossary#aprāpti) is not obtaining or not getting.
+**Katagiri***: [Aprāpti](glossary#aprāpti) is not-obtaining or not-getting.
 That is a kind of force; that means a conditioned element.
 So, before your mind is [exercised], there is some kind of force, to attach to, or to separate from; to put together, or to separate.
 That is total dynamic working.

 Is that clear?
 That is [*aprāpti*](glossary#aprāpti): force to separate from something.